stassa/thelma/README.md

 #### The need for inductive bias in machine learning

-Clearly, background knowledge, metarules and order constraints impose a strong bias on the hypotheses that can be learned.
+Background knowledge, metarules and order constraints impose a strong bias on the hypotheses that can be learned.
 The need for inductive bias in machine learning merits a longer discussion that is well beyond the scope of this introduction to Thelma.
 Suffice it to say that, without bias, there can be no learning.
-For a discussion, see [Mitchell, 1997].
+For a discussion, see [(Mitchell, 1997)].
 There are no machine learning algorithms that do not encode bias in some form- neural network architectures, Support Vector Machines' kernels, distance functions, Bayesian priors- are all instances of such bias encoding.
 The advantage of MIL and ILP